You may not control all the events that happen to you, but you can decide not to be reduced by them

 She continued her journey into graduate school at the Argosy University-Illinois School of Professional Psychology.
 Kay completed her internship at the Lake County Health Department: Child & Adolescent Behavioral Services, and obtained her Master’s degree in Clinical Psychology in 2009.

-After graduating, she was offered an opportunity to stay at her internship as a contract crisis worker.
-Kay worked her way up from contract (while being pregnant), to part-time, and eventually obtaining a full-time position as a therapist.
+After graduating, she was invited to remain at her internship as a contract crisis worker.
+While pregnant, Kay moved from contract to part-time, and ultimately secured a full-time therapist position.